Tecate/fos/README.md

 ## About

-This is my first experiment writting webcomponents.
+This is my first experiment writing webcomponents.
 I kind ran with the idea and made this project that can be used to create awesome / fun / creative web apps.
 Hope you like it.

 ## How to use